lucformalmethodsclassroom/project-2a-jaluceloyola/README.md

 - Once timeRemaining has started to increase, it will eventually be reset to zero (i.e. the oldest request in the queue will be served in a relatively timely manner).

 W.r.t. the extra credit:
-- This code does not have the capability to restric access to certain floors.
+- This code does not have the capability to restrict access to certain floors.
 - This code does not have the capability to parametrically model the number of floors or elevators.
 - Most elevators have a maximum weight capacity, so there would be value in tracking the number of concurrent passengers in the elevator cabin if this was a safety condition that needed to be tracked by the model.